Before cooking or grilling chicken, you should consider adding some marinade for tenderizing the meat and getting flavorful chicken.

 Keep in mind that chicken meat requires a shorter marinating time compared to other types of meat.

-The marination time depends on whether you opt for fried chicken, barbecue chicken, or some other preparation method, as well as what part of a chicken you want to prepare.
+The marination time depends on whether you opt for fried chicken, barbecue chicken, or some other preparation method, as well as what part of the chicken you want to prepare.
 Don’t worry; I’ll dig deeper into this later.

 1. Acidic Marinade